bryanleetc/clawbar/README.md

 - Awareness of current active note
 - Polished permission and question prompts with smooth animations
 - Interactive tool use visualization with collapsible sections
+- Inline before/after diffs for file edits, in tool blocks and permission prompts
 - Markdown rendering for assistant responses
 - Conversation persistence across sessions